From hurt to healing: Mum of girl raped, filmed by chief executive speaks about sex abuse case

 He engaged with paedophiles online and connected with children overseas who he groomed and instructed to perform lewd acts.

-He set up cameras in his house to capture his rapes and abuses of an 8-year-old girl - the daughter of his wife's friend, the friend of his son.
+He set up cameras in his house to capture his rapes and abuses of a young girl whose mother trusted him.

 After a gruelling journey through the justice system, the little girl's mother is finally able to share her story.